python/devguide/core-team/join-team.rst

 After a candidate has demonstrated consistent contributions, commit privileges are granted through these steps:

 #.
-A core developer (submitter, usually the mentor) starts a poll
+A core team member (submitter, usually the mentor) starts a poll
    (see the :ref:`template <coredev-template>` below) in the `Committers category`_ on the `Python Discourse`_.